UW-Platteville Short-Term Faculty-Led - The History of Science and Technology in Europe

 IN-COUNTRY: While in Europe, students will attend lectures, participate in discussions on readings and sites visited, complete short, informal writing assignments on course content, and participate in a service learning project.

 RE-ENTRY: Upon returning home, students will complete a take-home exam, submit a report about their service-learning project, and give a presentation about their experiences in their program.

 Prerequisites: Freshman and above

-Application Materials required: This program requires a brief interview with one of the instructors, one letter of recommendation, and Statement of Purpose
+Application Materials Required: This program requires a brief interview with one of the instructors, one letter of recommendation, and a statement of purpose

-This program has a priority deadline of December 5, 2014.
-Applications received by the priority deadline will be reviewed as a group within two weeks of the deadline.
+This program has a priority deadline of December 5, 2018.
+Applications received by the priority deadline will be reviewed as a group within 1-2 weeks of the deadline.
 This program has limited spots and the program will close when all available spots are filled.
 Students are strongly encouraged to apply by the priority deadline.
-If the program is not filled by the priority deadline, applications will continue to be accepted on a space-available basis until the program is full or by February 1, 2015, whichever comes first.
+If the program is not filled by the priority deadline, applications will continue to be accepted on a space-available basis until the program is full or by February 1, 2019, whichever comes first.
 Any application received after the priority deadline will be reviewed upon completion.

 Course load: One 3-credit course